lc-petranussdorfer/adapt-contrib-openTextInput/README.md

-adapt-contrib-openTextInput
+Open Text Input Component
 ===========================

-Open Text Input Component

-whopp
+A question component that allows the learner to input open text based upon a question stem.